MobileGroup-T01-06-1/Chit-Chat-App/README.md

  # Chit-Chat-App
-This is a software project, from UoM, mobile development
+ This is a software project, from UoM, mobile development, which is basically implemented a chat application.
+ ## Features

+## Pre-requisites

+## Preparation

 2021/10/11 Building prototype of chit-chat app, adding real time text-communication function.